kczerniawski/kczerniawski/README.md

 I have a particular interest in working with data, as it has quickly became a vital resource in today's world.

 Here are some fun facts about me:
-- 🌎 I am based in Central NJ
+- I am based in Central NJ
-- 🎓 I graduated from Rutgers University - New Brunswick with a B.A. in Computer Science
+- I graduated from Rutgers University - New Brunswick with a B.A. in Computer Science
-- 🎨 I enjoy creating hobby-related projects in my free time, which helped me gain my foundation on programming
+- I enjoy creating hobby-related projects in my free time, which helped me gain my foundation on programming and data analysis
-- 🧠 I am currently further expanding my SQL knowledge, and also researching how exactly machine learning algorithms can simplify one's day-to-day life

 - Connect with me on LinkedIn! https://www.linkedin.com/in/kyle-c-716b0023a/
 <!--